After completing this study unit you will be able to:

 Main bones of the human body

-Axial skeleton: frontal bone, maxilla, mandible, temporal bone, parietal bone, occipital bone, vertebral column, ribs, sternum
+Axial skeleton: Frontal bone, maxilla, mandible, temporal bone, parietal bone, occipital bone, vertebral column, sacrum, coccyx, ribs, sternum

-Appendicular skeleton: clavicle, scapula, humerus, ulna, radius, carpal bones, metacarpals, phalanges of hand, ilium, ischium, pubis, sacrum, coccyx, femur, patella, fibula, tarsal bones, metatarsals, phalanges of foot
+Appendicular skeleton: Clavicle, scapula, humerus, ulna, radius, carpal bones, metacarpals, phalanges of hand, ilium, ischium, pubis, femur, patella, tibia, fibula, tarsal bones, metatarsals, phalanges of foot

 Functions of the skeletal system